qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog322/index.rst

 New algorithms have been provided which allow users to select or extract features from one layer which are within a certain distance of features from another reference layer.

-The distance checking is heavily optimized, using spatial indices to restrict the number of features retrieved, and also automatically handing off the check to the database server for layers using the PostGIS provider.
+The distance checking is heavily optimized, using spatial indices to restrict the number of features retrieved, and also automatically handling off the check to the database server for layers using the PostGIS provider.

 Additionally, the distance parameter may be a data-defined. property